rschlenk87/psb-charts/helm/readme.md

-# Build IBM Integration Bus Helm Chart suitable for IBM Cloud private
+# Build IBM Integration Bus Helm Chart suitable for IBM Cloud Private

-This article documents the process to install the provided helm chart for IIB and application into an IBM Cloud private environment.
+This article documents the process to combine the provided helm chart for IIB and application for installing to IBM Cloud Private environment.
 It has been built based on the docker image provided [here](../docker/README.md), and therefore you should have completed these steps.